Online Degree Programs in Software & Application Development

 The second type of associate’s degree is the occupational degree.
 This degree may be designed to prepare students to pursue a career in their field.
 As such, the coursework might usually be more narrowly focused than in a transfer degree program, and may typically relate to the responsibilities of that career.
 Occupational degrees may often have the word “occupational” or “applied” in their title.

 Keep in mind, though, that the usual entry-level education for a software engineer may be higher than an associate’s degree.
 According to a poll by O*Net, only 3% of software developers reported that the education needed to pursue their position was an associate’s degree; most needed something at a higher level.
-Be sure to research your career goals and understand what type of degree you’d like to earn to pursue the career you’re interested in.
+Be sure to research your career goals and understand what type of degree you’d like to earn to pursue the career you’re interested in - you can start by browsing our listings for Software Development Degree Online programs.

 The typical entry-level education for a software developer is a bachelor’s degree.vi Bachelor’s degrees are considered an undergraduate,vii or second-cycle degree.viii They might take 4 to 5 years to earn, and may be considered a cornerstone of American higher education, as the most common first degree for students to earn.8 Bachelor’s degrees might usually offer instruction that is both broad and deep, with general courses, but also courses in a specific major.viii According to O*Net, 80% of software developers reported an entry-level education of a bachelor’s degree.v